-5.1 Nominations Procedures.
-Any eligible voter, whether or not registered, may appear at the April 6, 2020 nominating meeting of the Community Council (or Business Committee in the absence of a Community Council quorum) and nominate an eligible tribal member to run for the Business Committee in the 2020 Election.
+- 5.1 Nominations Procedures.
+Any eligible voter, whether or not registered, may appear at the April 5, 2021 Community Council Meeting and nominate an eligible tribal member to run for the Business Committee in the 2021 Election.
 See Rule 3.2 regarding eligibility.
-Representatives of the Election Committee shall attend the nominating meeting and shall record the names of the nominees; the person making the nomination shall provide a phone number or other contact information for the nominee so that he or she may be informed of the nomination and the opportunity to accept in accordance with Rule 5.3 below.
-The Committee shall consult with the Enrollment Officer to verify that each nominee is eligible.

-- 5.2 Limit of Nominees.
+The Community Council Meeting will begin at 7:00 PM.
+Representatives of the Election Committee shall attend the Community Council Meeting and shall record the names of the nominees; the person making the nomination shall provide a phone number or other contact information for the nominee so that he or she may be informed of the nomination and the opportunity to accept in accordance with Rule 5.3 below.
+The Committee shall consult with the Enrollment Officer to verify that each nominee is eligible. - 5.2 Limit of Nominees.
 No person may nominate a greater number of candidates than the number of positions on the Business Committee that are up for election in a given year.
-In 2020, no person may nominate more than two (2) candidates.
+In 2021, no person may nominate more than two (2) candidates.
 After nominating a candidate, a person may not withdraw that nomination in order to nominate any other candidate.
-A nominated candidate may decline a nomination, but in that case the person who made the nomination will not be provided an opportunity to nominate another candidate. - 5.3 Acceptance of Nomination.
-Nominees may attend the nominating meeting but are not required to.
-In order to accept the nomination and actually appear on the ballot, each nominee must provide written acceptance of the nomination to the Election Committee by close of business on Wednesday, April 8, 2020, delivered to the Election Committee mailbox in the Tribal Center office.
-If a nominee fails to provide this written acceptance by that deadline, his or her name will not appear on the ballot, but would still be eligible for election to the Business Committee as a write-in candidate as provided in Rule 6.2 below. - 5.4 Candidate Letters.
+A nominated candidate may decline a nomination, but in that case the person who made the nomination will not be provided an opportunity to make a replacement nomination. - 5.3 Acceptance of Nomination.
+Nominees may attend the nominations at the Community Council Meeting but are not required to.
+In order to accept the nomination and actually appear on the ballot, each nominee must provide written acceptance of the nomination to the Election Committee.
+Acceptance may be done in one of three ways: (1) at the Community Council Meeting on April 5, 2021, by handing in the completed acceptance form to the Election Committee; (2) by sending the completed form in an email to election@elwha.org not later than 5:00 PM on April 7, 2021; or (3) by delivering to the Election Drop Box at the Elwha Justice Center by not later than 5:00 PM on April 7, 2021.
+If a nominee fails to provide this written acceptance by that deadline, his or her name will not appear on the ballot, but will still be eligible for election to the Business Committee as a write-in candidate as provided in Rule 6.2 below. - 5.4 Candidate Letters.
 The Committee will prepare a mailing including a letter or statement to the voters from each nominated candidate for the Business Committee election.
-Any nominee who desires to use this service must submit the written statement to the Committee by close of business on Wednesday, April 8, 2020, delivered to the Election Committee mailbox in the Tribal Center office.
-The Election Committee will place copies of these candidate letters in the lobby of the Tribal Center throughout election season (except that they will be removed on voting days, May 2 and May 30, 2020) and the availability of these letters to the membership in this manner shall not be a violation of any electioneering conduct prohibited in Section 11 of these Rules and Regulations.
+Any nominee who desires to use this service may submit the written statement to the Committee in one of three ways: (1) at the Community Council Meeting on April 5, 2021, by handing in the statement to the Election Committee; (2) by sending it via email to election@elwha.org not later than 5:00 PM on April 7, 2021; or (3) by delivering it to the Election Drop Box at the Elwha Justice Center by not later than 5:00 PM on April 7, 2021.
+If a nominee fails to provide this written statement by that deadline, the Committee will not distribute the statement to the voters.